THE NEXT GREAT BUSINESS INNOVATOR LOOKS LIKE

 Transform your career with an entrepreneurial mindset

-The degree equips you with the skills to create growth with minimal resources in any organization, whether your own or at an existing startup.
-Take courses that emphasize experiential learning and that are taught by Colorado’s top entrepreneurs through a variety of methods and formats to maximize flexibility.
+This degree equips you with the skills to create growth in any organization, whether by launching your own or joining an existing startup.
+Take courses focused on experiential learning that are taught by Colorado’s leading entrepreneurs through a variety of methods and formats to maximize flexibility.

 Customizable degree with no prerequisites or required core courses